Inferring Microbial Biomass Yield and Cell Weight using Probabilistic Macrochemical Modeling: Introduction

 Characterization of how microbial cultures respond to environmental changes is a challenging task because of the difficulty in directly measuring many of the quantities of interest.
 This characterization is done primarily through growth rates and biomass yields quantification from laboratory enrichment cultures.
 Both of these are derived measurements and their accurate estimation is of paramount importance to subsequent analysis and research.
 Growth rates can take advantage of repeated cell counts at different times and have better established methodologies~\cite{monod1949growth, kahm2010grofit}.
 Estimation of biomass yields, defined as the ratio of overall biomass produced per amount of substrate (i.e., the ``feed'' compound) consumed, are usually harder to obtain reliably~\cite{wechselberger2013}.
 This is at least in part because of the indirect measurements and assumptions used to obtain the estimates~\cite{molenaar2009a}.
 Yet, in some circumstances, yield is as important if not more so than growth rates because it reflects how effectively the microorganisms are converting the compounds in the environment (e.g., pollutants in bio-remediation) to biomass or other byproducts.
 Thus, improved methods for its accurate estimation are still needed.

 The characterization of microbial cultures can be enhanced by explicit modeling of microbial growth.
 This modeling can be done at different levels of detail and complexity.
 One modeling approach describes the overall growth process by a set of simplified metabolic networks and the corresponding macrochemical reactions~\cite{heijnen1992a, heijnen2010a}.
-The main advantages of this modeling approach are that it ensures overall mass/chemical balance and only requires knowledge of the main growth modes of the microorganisms.
+The main advantages of this modeling approach are that it ensures overall stoichiometric balance requiring only knowledge of the main growth modes of the microorganisms.
 This model can also be used toward a thermodynamic characterization of growth energy trade-offs because it describes the amount of energy retained in the system as biomass~\cite{russell1995a, smith2007a}.
-Of course, more involved modeling approaches are available, especially by accounting for the process dynamics.
-Metabolic models have been proposed for sulfate-reducing bacteria for example~\cite{noguera1998unified, smith2019mathematical}.
-However, those models are limited to microbes with metabolic processes and growth conditions matching those directly embedded in the model specification.
-Most generally, flux balance analysis~(FBA) is often used in bioengineering applications to optimize yield and other growth aspects~\cite{kauffman2003a, lee2006a}.
-FBA modeling leverages significant advances in the understanding of genetic regulation of pathways and their related metabolic reactions, allowing for the simulation of intracellular metabolism dynamics, based on actual measurements of the fluxomics.
-This process is understandably much more descriptive, but it is also much more complex, requires substantial calibration, and is well characterized for only a few, widely studied and well-understood microbes.
-However, for many environmental microorganisms, especially anaerobic microbes, such measurements are difficult to perform.
-Even in cases where the genome has been sequenced, the knowledge of the metabolic pathways falls considerably short compared to other microbial groups.